A/B Testing for E-Commerce Fashion Brand

 Recommendations For Company

-- Focus on more targeted advertising strategies, similar to those used in the Test Campaign, to improve conversion rates.
+- Targeted Advertising: Focus on more targeted approaches, like those used in the Test Campaign, to improve conversion rates.

 Recommended Next Analysis Steps